 2020 has been a year of significant change for businesses, but with this change comes opportunity.
 While businesses might have had their day-to-day operations severely disrupted, most have adapted fairly quickly by accelerating their digital transformation strategies, adapting to working remotely, and deployment of new cloud technology.
 In the first quarter of 2020, just three months into the pandemic, global corporate spending on cloud infrastructure services reached £21 billion, a 37% increase from the previous year.
-This rapid uptake of new cloud-based operations, together with other third-party dependencies, has put compliance and risk mitigation under the spotlight for many businesses.
+Within this blog, we discuss how this rapid uptake of new cloud-based operations, together with other third-party dependencies, has put Governance, Risk, and Compliance under the spotlight for many businesses.

 The concept of ‘risk’ itself has evolved enormously in recent years, with the development of digital transformation, globalisation, and consumer awareness, businesses have become more “risk-conscious”.
 In particular, cloud-adoption has normalised the use of multiple third-party vendors and the outsourcing of non-critical business functions leading to greater risk uncertainty.
 According to Statista, 57% of organisations outsource non-core processes in order to help them focus more on the core aspects of their business.